hyperifyio/goresearch/README.md

   - `-cache.clear` to clear the cache dir before a run (bypasses reads for that run)
   - `-cache.strictPerms` to restrict cache at rest (0700 dirs, 0600 files)
 - **Manifest**: `report.md` includes a Manifest section and a `report.md.manifest.json` sidecar listing URLs and SHA-256 digests of the excerpts used.

+## Robots, opt-out, and politeness policy

+goresearch is designed for the public web and behaves politely by default.
+The following rules are enforced:

+- **Robots.txt compliance (default on)**: Before fetching a URL, the tool evaluates cached `/robots.txt` rules for the host using the configured User-Agent.
+It enforces Allow/Disallow with longest-path precedence and respects per-agent sections and wildcards.
+Redirects that would land on a disallowed path are short-circuited.
+- **Crawl-delay**: If the matched agent section declares `Crawl-delay`, requests to that host are spaced accordingly, in addition to global concurrency limits.
+- **Missing robots policy**: If `/robots.txt` returns 404, the tool proceeds as allowed.
+If it returns 401/403/5xx or times out, the host is treated as temporarily disallowed for this run and retried on a subsequent run or after cache expiry.
+- **Opt-out signals for AI/TDM reuse**: The fetcher denies reuse when any of these signals are present:
+  - `X-Robots-Tag` headers containing `noai` or `notrain` (scoped or unscoped)
+  - HTML `<meta name="robots|googlebot|x-robots-tag">` with `noai`/`notrain`
+  - HTTP `Link` headers with `rel="tdm-reservation"`
+  - HTML `<link rel="tdm-reservation">` in the document head Skipped URLs and the specific reason are recorded in logs and the run manifest under “skipped due to robots/opt-out”.
+- **Public web only**: Localhost and private IP address targets are blocked by default.

+Override mechanism for controlled environments:

+- `-robots.overrideDomains example.com,docs.internal`: Ignore robots.txt for the listed domains.
+This is only activated when `-robots.overrideConfirm` is also provided.
+The override affects robots.txt evaluation only; AI/TDM opt-out signals (`noai`, `notrain`, TDM reservation) remain enforced.

+These safeguards exist to keep usage respectful of site operators and content owners.
+If you need to test against mirrors or internal docs, prefer adding those hosts to the explicit override allowlist for the duration of your run.

 ## Tests